-At this point the CN8000 Encryptor is able to encrypt in accordance with the configured security policy; the ENT key on the front panel is disabled; and the default factory account has been removed.
+At this point the CN Series Encryptor is able to encrypt in accordance with the configured security policy; the ENT key on the front panel is disabled; and the default factory account has been removed.

 - 6. Ensure the encryptor is in FIPS 140-2 mode (default setting) via the Senetas CM7 remote management applications' Management-Access tab.
-See Figure 15 for details. - Configure the security policy to enable encrypted tunnels with other CN Series modules.
+See Figure 21 for details. - 7.
+Configure the security policy to enable encrypted tunnels with other CN Series modules.
 Configuration of the security policy is network specific; refer to the User Manual for specific details.

-8.4 Configuration - Non-Approved Mode
+8.4 Configuration - non-Approved mode

-The CN8000 is capable of operating in a non-Approved mode in order to interwork with legacy management systems that are unable to support SNMPv3 privacy.
+CN Series Ethernet Encryptors are capable of operating in a non-Approved mode in order to interwork with legacy management systems that are unable to support SNMPv3 privacy.
 All other module services are identical and no additional Keys/CSPs are accessible.

-Configuring the CN8000 into non-Approved mode of operation can be achieved using the CM7 remote management application or the local console via CLI.
+Configuring the Encryptor into non-Approved mode of operation can be achieved using the CM7 remote management application or the local console via CLI.
 Once the change is affected the module will automatically erase and restart:

-1. Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM7 Application and SET the Disable FIPS PUB 140-2 Mode checkbox

-- OR -

-2. Login via the front panel management console and execute the console command e.g. "CN8000 Encryptor> fips off".
-See Figure 15 for details.
+- 1. Navigate to the FIPS PUB 140-2 setting in Management-Access tab within the CM7 Application and SET the Disable FIPS PUB 140-2 Mode checkbox - OR - - 2.
+Login via the front panel management console and execute the console command e.g. "CN6010 Encryptor> fips off".
+See Figure 21 for details.

-Table 21 Non-Approved Mode Services
+Table 21 non-Approved mode services

 Service Description Custom elliptic curve parameters In non-Approved mode users are able to load custom elliptic curve parameter sets for both CA and encryptor certificates for use by ECDSA and ECDH during secure session establishment.
-In non-Approved mode an extended list of OpenSSL 1 built in Elliptic Curves will also be available to the user.
+In non-Approved mode an extended list of OpenSSL1 built in Elliptic Curves will also be available to the user.
 Entropy load In non-Approved mode users are able to load their own entropy pool onto the encryptor via the upgrade process.
-This entropy pool is used in place of the internal DRBG until it is exhausted or the service is disabled.
+This entropy pool is used in place of the internal DRBG until the entropy pool is exhausted or the service is disabled.
 The pool is deleted during an erase operation.